rkp2k00/MOMICA/README.md

 # MultiObjective-Optimization-using-various-Evolutionary-Algorithms-for-Engineering-Design-Problem
-Initially using MOMICA EA, one among the metaheuristic approach in Applied Mechanics and Engineering.
+Initially using Modified Multi-Objective Imperialistic competetive Algorithm Evolutionary Algorithm, one among the metaheuristic approach in Applied Mechanics and Engineering.